openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 If compatibilities with both SDKs are desired, avoid using features specific to either SDK.

-As a final note, neither Intel SGX SDK nor Open Enclave SDK provides configuration settings for enabling/disabling X features (e.g., AVX, AVX-512, etc.) explicitly.
+As a final note, neither Intel SGX SDK for Linux nor Open Enclave SDK provides configuration settings for enabling/disabling X features (e.g., AVX, AVX-512, etc.) explicitly.
 Open Enclave's SGX enclave loader uses the enabled X features on the local platform to initialize `SECS::ATTRIBUTES::XFRM`, and hard-codes